 With your help we can to help poor families today and help our planet tomorrow.
 We currently recycle more than 600 tons of bulky waste,clothing, home, electronics, books, appliances baby goods and more each year.
 Though we are down to one 8 yard dumpster of trash per week our goal is to be zero waste by the end of 2012.
 Wish saves the city more than $60,000 per year in trash fees by diverting goods back into original use.

-Zero Waste by 2012!
+Our goal is to be a Zero Waste charity.
 This means that absolutely every item that comes in our door is recycled and we no longer have trash cans.
 Recycling already generates a modest revenue but if we can get rid of the dumpster we save $1,200 and gain a parking space.

 Over the years we have worked hard to keep our costs down.
 Guess what!
 It turns out that recycling unneeded or damaged goods was much cheaper than trashing them.
 We try hard to limit what goods we receive so that we do not accept fancy things, decorative things, old toys, damaged furniture, outdated baby gear, off season clothing etc. After all these years we are still struggling to get that message across to donors who think we are a thrift store.